Google I/O 2025: How to watch and what to expect

 (Image credit: Brady Snyder / Android Central)

 The next big OS upgrade for Pixel and Android devices could be a part of this year's I/O. We're talking about Android 16, which also goes by a fun internal codename, "Baklava."
-This one seems quite obvious, not just to us but also to you as a reader, considering the two beta versions of Android 16 currently out to people who'd want to take the OS for a spin on eligible Pixels.
+This one seems quite obvious, not just to us but also to you as a reader, considering the two beta versions of Android 16 are currently out to people who'd want to take the OS for a spin on eligible Pixels.

-Additionally, we received confirmation at MWC that Android 16 will be released much earlier—in June, considering the teams have reached something called the "Trunk Stable" stage, where all the developers contribute their efforts towards a single branch of code.
+Additionally, we received confirmation at MWC that Android 16 will be released much earlier — in June, considering the teams have reached something called the "Trunk Stable" stage, where all the developers contribute their efforts towards a single branch of code.

 Google is bringing app adaptability updates to Android 16 Beta 1, which is designed to help larger displays showcase apps fully.